-As a consequence of the sale of the Cold-EEZE[®] Business, for the three months ended March 31, 2017, we classified as discontinued operations (i) the gain from the sale of the Cold-EEZE[®] Business, (ii) all gains and losses attributable to the Cold-EEZE[®] Business operations and (iii) the income tax expense attributed to the sale of the Cold-EEZE[®] Business (see Note 6).
+As a consequence of the sale of the Cold-EEZE[®] Business, for the three months ended June 30, 2017, we classified as discontinued operations (i) the gain from the sale of the Cold-EEZE[®] Business, (ii) all gains and losses attributable to the Cold-EEZE[®] Business operations and (iii) the income tax expense attributed to the sale of the Cold-EEZE[®] Business.
 Excluded from the sale of the Cold-EEZE[®] Business were our accounts receivable and inventory, and we also retained all liabilities associated with our Cold-EEZE[®] Business operations arising prior to March 29, 2017.

-Pursuant to the terms of the asset purchase agreement entered into with Mylan on January 6, 2017 (the "Asset Purchase Agreement"), we also agreed to a one-time sale to Mylan of certain non-lozenge-based Cold-EEZE[®] inventory for approximately \$699,000, which approximates our cost.
-At March 31, 2017, we classified in our balance sheet this inventory as an asset held for sale, discontinued operations.
-Additionally, pursuant to the terms of the Asset Purchase Agreement, we allocated and agreed to pay Mylan an aggregate of \$400,000 for future sales returns and allowances arising from certain product returns that were sold by us prior to March 30, 2017.
-At March 31, 2017, we classified in our balance sheet this liability as an accrued sales allowances, discontinued operations.
-At December 31, 2017, we classified \$22,000 of assets held for sale in our balance sheet.
+Pursuant to the terms of the asset purchase agreement entered into with Mylan on January 6, 2017 (the "Asset Purchase Agreement"), we also agreed to a one-time sale to Mylan of certain non-lozenge-based Cold-EEZE[®] inventory.
+At September 30, 2017, we have classified as assets held for sale approximately \$22,000 of such inventory, which approximates our cost.